vowstar/gitbook-plugin-uml/README.md

 }
 ```

-The plugin can be configured to use [Nailgun](http://martiansoftware.com/nailgun/) but by default it does not.

 ## Build and serve

 This plugin only works in your local machine.
 You need to play with local `gitbook` (command-line tool) to pre-compile all uml images.